openpmix/prrte/src/tools/prte/prte-map.1.md

 progression of ranks across each node.
 Ranking by package does a round-robin ranking within each node until all processes have been assigned a rank, and then progresses to the next node.
-Adding the `:SPAN` modifier to the ranking directive causes the ranking algorithm to treat the entire allocation as a single entity - thus, the process ranks are assigned across all sockets before circling back around to the beginning.
+Adding the `:SPAN` qualifier to the ranking directive causes the ranking algorithm to treat the entire allocation as a single entity - thus, the process ranks are assigned across all sockets before circling back around to the beginning.